Pulsar based modeling of point spread function of Fermi Large Area Telescope: Application of revised PSF to the search of extended emission around Mrk 501

 The analysis based on the default PSF from the IRF files gives $\ln L_0=-861849.18$ and $\ln L_1 = -861838.72$ translating to $TS=20.92$ with $\epsilon=0.89\pm 0.12$, which corresponds to a $\simeq4.57\sigma$ significance of detection of the extended emission.
 This is somewhat lower than the significance reported in \cite{Webar:2025qbp}.
 The difference can be due to a difference in the modeling of the extended emission (we use CRbeam code, while the analysis of \cite{Webar:2025qbp} was based on ELMAG code \citep{Blytt:2019ELMAG}) and due to the difference in the event selection: SOURCEVETO photons vs. SOURCE photons.

 Once we replace the standard PSF with the PSF derived from the pulsar analysis, we obtain $\ln L_0=-861895.21$ and $\ln L_1 = -861893.17$ corresponding to the best-fit $\epsilon=0.40\pm 0.12$ with the test statistic $TS=4.08$, so that the extended emission is not significantly detected anymore.
+To the contrary, the TS value of the point source at the location of Mrk 501 increases from $TS=49375.54$ to $TS=49579.00$, which hints for a better match between the revised PSF to the point source signal shape.

+The maximal likelihood of the fit with the ROI model based on revised PSF is slightly below that of the model based on the IRF PSF.
+To check if the model based on the revised PSF is consistent with the data, we have performed the "goodness-of-fit" test, by running a set of Monte-Carlo simulations to produce mock Fermi-LAT data realizing the sky model, using \textit{simulate\_roi} function of \texttt{fermipy} package.
+Fitting the mock data with the reference model, we find a distribution of the log-likelihood values expected in the case when the model is consistent with the data.
+This distribution is shown in Fig. \ref{fig:likelihood_distribution}.
+We see that the log-likelihood found for the real data is well within the expected range.

-To infer an upper limit at the 95\% confidence level (CL) on the secondary flux normalization, we look at a deviation of $\Delta TS=-2.71$ from the $H_0$ hypothesis ($TS=0$) by scanning the $\epsilon$ parameter space and re-fitting the ROI model at each step.
+To infer an upper limit on the extended secondary source flux (at 95\% confidence level, CL), we look at a deviation of $\Delta TS=-2.71$ from the $H_0$ hypothesis ($TS=0$) by scanning the $\epsilon$ parameter space and re-fitting the ROI model at each step.
 The results are shown on the left panel of Fig. \ref{fig:TS_profile_halo} where the maximal halo normalization for the revised analytical PSF model is $\epsilon_{\text{upper}}=0.93$, which is lower than the expected flux normalization $\epsilon=1$.
 Hence, the extended emission for the best-fit values $B=1.5\times 10^{-15}$, $\lambda_B=10$~kpc of the IGMF is ruled out at the $95\%$ CL.
 Additionally, we present the results for the default analytical PSF model on the right panel of Fig. \ref{fig:TS_profile_halo} where $\epsilon_{\text{upper}}=2.00$, indicating no disagreement with the presence of the extended emission model from CRbeam code at the 95\% CL.
 Fig. \ref{fig:sed_mrk501_halo} shows the 95\% CL upper limit on the extended emission flux derived from Fig. \ref{fig:TS_profile_halo} with the default and revised PSF models supporting the same conclusions.